Investing in gold or investing in stocks?

 Quantitative easing is when central banks increase the supply of money in an economy as a form of stimulus.
 While it’s a popular measure that has become entrenched in some countries since the GFC, it risks having an impact on inflation and devaluing currencies.

-If the purchasing power of cash declines , gold provides additional comfort.
+According to a Kitco article, if the purchasing power of cash declines, gold provides additional comfort.

 It is also an easy option for balancing foreign exchange risk.
 If an Australian investor with shares mostly in that currency buys unhedged gold, that can also provide portfolio protection in case the Australian dollar slides.